JessyLedama/antobu/README.md

 ## Getting Started

-1. To get started with this, you can clone this repository or run ```composer create project jessyledama/laravel-ecommerce```
+1. To get started with this, you can clone this repository or run ``` composer create project jessyledama/antobu ```

 2. Once the whole project has been downloaded, ensure that you have a *.env* file.
 If you do not, copy the *.env.example* and rename it to *.env*.
 3. Run ``` php artisan key:generate ``` to generate a new key for your app.